UPCOMING EVENTS

 Sakura

 Komoro is in the top 100 cherry blossom spots in Japan.
-Every spring the castle ruins turn pink and the whole town comes out.
-It's one of those things that's exactly as beautiful as people say it is.
+Every spring the Kaiko-en castle ruins turn pink and the whole town comes out.
+It's exactly as beautiful as people say.

 Life in Komoro

 Want to come see for yourself?
-Browse the app for available rooms and upcoming events.
+Search Komoro on our map for available rooms and upcoming events.

 More context